-The District of Saanich is offering up to $12,000 in 0% interest financing to help you upgrade your existing oil furnace or boiler to an efficient electric heat pump.
+The District of Saanich is offering up to $12,000 in 0% interest financing to help you upgrade your existing fossil fuel furnace or boiler to an efficient electric heat pump.
 The financing is repaid over 10 years through an additional levy on the home’s property tax payments.

-- Understand the Program.
-Read the Program Terms and Conditions [PDF - 101 KB] and the Heat Pump Financing Service Bylaw [PDF - 17 KB].
+- Read the Program Terms and Conditions [PDF - 101 KB] and the Heat Pump Financing Service Bylaw [PDF - 17 KB].
 Have your questions answered by reading through our Frequently Asked Questions document [PDF - 899 KB].

 - Complete an EnerGuide home evaluation on your home.
 Financial support to help offset the cost of the EnerGuide evaluation is available through the Canada Greener Homes Grant.